 Vantage point surveys will be conducted at the five sites that were surveyed during the pre-construction surveys in 2018/19 (Table 2.1 and Figure 2.1).
-Vantage point surveys are to be conducted during February, April, July and November of the first, third and fifth year following commencement of operation (as described in Section 5.2 of the BBAMP).
+Vantage point survey months are February, April, July and November.
+Surveys will be conducted within three months of commencement of wind farm commissioning, thus surveys will commence in the next identified survey month following that milestone (as described in Section 5.2 of the BBAMP).
+Following commencement of operation, vantage point surveys will be undertaken in February, April, July and November of the first, third and fifth year.

 Each site will be surveyed for one hour on two occasions per seasonal survey round, once in the late morning (i.e. between 9:30 and 12:00) and once in the early afternoon (i.e. between 12:00 and 3:30) to minimise sampling bias.

-The following weather-related variables must be recorded during each survey; temperature (°C), precipitation (none, showers, light rain, rain, other), cloud cover (fine, scattered cloud (<30% cover), partly cloudy (30-90% cover), cloudy (>90% cover)) and wind speed (still, light (<11 km/hr), gentle - moderate (11-28 km/hr), fresh wind (29-38 km/hr)).
+The following weather-related variables must be recorded during each survey:

+- temperature (°C), - precipitation (none, showers, light rain, rain, other), - cloud cover (fine, scattered cloud (<30% cover), partly cloudy (30-90% cover), cloudy (>90% cover)), and - wind speed (still, light (<11 km/hr), gentle moderate (11-28 km/hr), fresh wind (29-38 km/hr)).

 Surveys should not be conducted during rain or whilst wind speeds exceed 40 km/h.